Jane Ellison

 Knitting: Beanie, Toque

-My design ideas and advice: I designed this hat based on my childhood memories of a cable hat that my mother knitted for me when I was a baby.
-There are photos of me wearing it and then photos of my younger sister wearing the same hat a couple of years later.
+I designed this hat based on one from my own childhood – a cabled hat my mother knitted for me when I was a baby.
+There are photos of me wearing it… and then a few years later, my younger sister wearing the very same hat.

 Knitting: Shawl / Wrap